Nytra/ResoniteInterprocessLib/README.md

 });
 ```

-You can send any class type that has the IMemoryPackable interface:
+You can send any class or struct that has the IMemoryPackable interface:

 ```
 var cmd = new TestCommand();